wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values-value-view/README.md

 // false because we now have a dedicated expert registered for the "url" data type.
 ```

-The <code>jQuery.valueview.ExpertFactory</code> can now be injected into a new <code>jQuery.valueview</code> which will then be able to present string data values.
+The <code>jQuery.valueview.ExpertFactory</code> can now be injected into a new <code>jQuery.valueview</code> which will then be able to edit string data values.

 ```javascript
 var $subject = $( '<div/>' ).appendTo( $( 'body' ).empty() );